atomone-hub/govgen/CONTRIBUTING.md

 **Self-contained pull requests**:

-* Fork the repo (core developers must create a branch directly in the Gaia repo), branch from the HEAD of `main`, make some commits, and submit a PR to `main`.
+* Fork the repo (core developers must create a branch directly in the GovGen repo), branch from the HEAD of `main`, make some commits, and submit a PR to `main`.
-* For developers who are core contributors and are working within the `gaia` repo, follow branch name conventions to ensure clear ownership of branches: `{moniker}/{issue#}-branch-name`.
+* For developers who are core contributors and are working within the `govgen` repo, follow branch name conventions to ensure clear ownership of branches: `{moniker}/{issue#}-branch-name`.
 * See [Branching Model](#branching-model-and-release) for more details.